snupopgen21/snupopgen21.github.io/_posts/2018-03-10-friday-theme-code.md

 ---
-title: 코드 들어간 포스트 예시
+title: How to write code, with syntax highlighting
 tags:
   - syntax highlighting
   - code